 You do not need a cross bike to participate, but a bike with knobby tires and off-road appropriate clipless pedals will provide the best learning experience.
 A mountain bike would work just fine.
 A helmet, however, is required.

-When: September 1st, 2013 from 10am to 2pm
+When: Sunday, September 6th, 2015, from 10am to 2pm

 Where: Rosaryville State Park in Maryland.

 Cost: $10 and attendees are encouraged to register in advance using paypal to email@example.com.
 Please include the names of those attending.
 Juniors are FREE–just email us with their names!
 Day-of registration will be $15, however, we recommend that you register in advance as we reserve the right to close off day-of registration if we reach capacity.

 More information on the clinic is provided in the flier linked below.
 Please tell all your friends who are on the fence about trying cyclocross or may have never even considered it!

 View the Clinic Flyer

 On a scorching hot weekend, the Bike Doctor Racing Team sent a few folks to southern Virginia to compete in the 2nd edition of the Tour of Hampton Roads.
 The Tour of Hampton Roads gives riders a taste of everything the peninsula has to offer, featuring a scenic City Center Criterium in Newport News with a pancake flat course surrounded by bustling restaurants, and an 87 mile Road Race in the rolling country roads of New Kent.

 This past Sunday was the Brambleton Town Center G.P., put on by Evolution Cycling and PTS Racing.
 This is a fast 6-turn criterium with a short .8 K course.
 The lap times were super fast, and the weather was perfect.